haath/Goirate/README.md

 for when you know that an episode aired but you don't quite know yet if there's a torrent out for the 1080p version you prefer.
 With all this in mind, I first attempted to automate this with a simple python script, which would run as a cron job, crawl the Pirate Bay for torrents of new episodes, send me the ones it finds via e-mail and update the list of series so that it would begin watching out for the next episode.
-And the funny thing that script **worked like clockwork, monitoring at least 40 different series over a period of two years**.
+And the funny thing that script worked like clockwork, monitoring at least 40 different series over a period of two years.

 Then the point came, when I wanted more features and automation, and that old python script was never written to be particularly scalable.
 So I began development of Goirate.